 RocketDocs vs. AutoRFP.ai: enterprise vs. mid-market

-AutoRFP.ai is the only response management platform with fully transparent pricing ($899 to $1,299 per month, unlimited users) and a 'no library maintenance' promise.
-RocketDocs is the platform built for regulated industries, with enterprise-grade trust, compliance posture, audit trail depth, and the customer roster AutoRFP cannot match.
+AutoRFP.ai publishes transparent pricing ($899 to $1,299 per month, unlimited users) and markets a 'no library maintenance' promise.
+RocketDocs is the platform built for regulated industries, with enterprise-grade trust, compliance posture, audit trail depth, and a customer roster AutoRFP cannot match.
 Here is how the two compare.

 The short version